Next.js with Stubby

 Screenshot showing Webhooks on settings page

-8. Conclusion
+7. Conclusion

 By integrating Stubby CMS with Next.js, you gain a powerful, flexible setup for managing dynamic content.
-With revalidation, content components, and optimized rendering, your blog is not only performant but also easy to maintain.
+With revalidation, custom content components, and optimized rendering, your blog is not only performant but also easy to maintain.
 Try Stubby CMS today to supercharge your Next.js applications!

 Source code — Github